Home

 Over the next few days I transferred our personal effects into our new possession and made sure I understood how the habitation equipment operated.
 I also replaced the broken drain tap installing it above chassis height.
 All this gave a good chance to look at build quality in detail and assess what if any extras we needed to fit.

-I could not find a spare wheel.
-Whilst I have only ever had one slow puncture on a motorhome in 10 years, this does cause me some concern.
+I had asked for a spare wheel but could not find one.
+Whilst I have only ever had one slow puncture on a motorhome in 12 years, this does cause me some concern.
 It is doubtful I would be able to change a wheel by myself and I will always be reliant on breakdown services.
 However many breakdown services do not cover the costs of this assistance if a functioning spare wheel is not carried.
 Further investigation is required as to options.
+I later decided to accept the puncture risks in the UK but to reduce repair delays on Continental trips by carrying a spare tyre.

 The build quality and styling is as expected and is excellent.
-Storage is more than ample with a variety of different sized cupboards and overall the vehicle is impressive.
+However, I was later to discover this was let down by poor sealing of window and skylight frames.
+Storage is more than ample with a variety of different sized cupboards and overall the vehicle fitting out is impressive.
 It is only let down by the finish of the IVECO cab floor and dash board which are a little too industrial, something I will be looking into to correct in the not too distant future.
 There is also a lack of fittings for storage of cutlery, crockery and bathroom essentials.
 However, for a few pounds, this can be turned to an advantage because you can buy these to suit your requirements and place them convenient to you rather than have this dictated.

 Layout click to enlarge

-A Tracvision R4 dual LNB dome and a Status 330 Omni directional aerial provide satellite and terrestial TV respectively to the rear fixed bedroom and the lounge seating area.
-The TVs have fully integated DVDs, Freeview and satellite receivers and recording facilities obviating the necessity of installing any additional set top boxes.
+A Tracvision R4 dual LNB dome and a Status 330 Omni directional aerial provide satellite and terrestrial TV signals to the rear fixed bedroom and the lounge seating area.
+The supplied Versat TVs have fully integrated DVDs, Freeview and satellite receivers and recording facilities obviating the necessity of installing any additional set top boxes.

 The main fresh water tank holds 200 litres with a similar capacity grey waste tank.
 There is also a reserve fresh water tank of 93 litres.